 Table of Contents

-Why AR needs a 3D engine
+Why ar needs a 3d engine

-To make rendered virtual objects appear more realistic in the real world, the projection matrix of the 3D engine's camera used for rendering needs to be adjusted based on the parameters (e.g., intrinsic and extrinsic parameters, distortion models, etc.) of the actual camera feed.
+• Real camera modeling To make rendered virtual objects appear more realistic in the real world, the projection matrix of the camera in the 3d engine used for rendering needs to be adjusted based on the parameters (e.g., intrinsic and extrinsic parameters, distortion model, etc.) used by the actual camera feed.

-Unified management of the positions and poses between devices, environments, AR content, etc., handling the selection, setup, and transformation of world coordinates, camera coordinates, and device coordinates.
+• Spatial coordinate system management Unified management of the position and orientation between the device, environment, AR content, etc., responsible for the selection, setting, and conversion between world coordinates, camera coordinates, and device coordinates.

-Manage virtual AR resources and content, covering their loading, display, unloading, and other lifecycle aspects.
+• Resource and lifecycle management Manage virtual AR resources and content, covering their loading, display, unloading, and other lifecycle management.

-Common 3D engines
+Common 3d engines

 Unity